 The world’s Big 5 Cats may hail from different parts of the world and may vary greatly in terms of endangerment, elusiveness and physical characteristics.
 Yet they all seem to have one major thing in common: they mesmerise all who happen to cross their paths.
-From the majestic mane of the lion to the striking stripes of the tiger and breathtaking stare of the leopard, there isn’t an experience on earth which can compete with coming face to face with one of the world’s most fierce feline predators.
+From the majestic mane of the lion to the striking stripes of the tiger and breathtaking stare of the leopard, there isn’t any experience on earth that can compete with coming face to face with one of the world’s most fierce feline predators.

 There is also little doubt: the fact that one needs to travel to remote parts of the world to see the Big Cats infinitely adds to their allure.
 So whether you want to explore the scorched plains of Africa, impenetrable forests of Brazil or fight for survival in the highest plateaus of the Himalayas, you will undoubtedly have a splendid adventure when you head off in search of your favourite BIG cat.

 Kenya’s Maasai Mara and South Africa’s Kruger Park are often called ‘Lion Centrals’ due to both being home to a phenomenal number of Africa’s most beloved resident.
 Spend but just a few hours driving around in either reserve and you’re bound to come across a pride, or two.
 How do you spot them?
 Well, that’s easy!
 Simply look for a collection of tourist-laden 4WDs hovering around a water hole and there they will be.
 For a more intimate experience, however, make your way to Namibia’s Etosha Park in October instead.
 At this time the plains are immensely dry and you can see lions congregating around the reserve’s incredible floodlit waterholes.
 This place experiences possibly the greatest habitat variation over a period of a year and, although lion numbers are smaller than in the above-mentioned two parks, your chances of enjoying a sighting in blissful aloneness are intensified ten-fold.